kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 ## Helm Charts

-By default, our PolicyServer `default`, will allow no host capability calls for namespaced policies.
+The `kubewarden-defaults` Helm chart will gain a new `.Values.policyServer.namespacedPoliciesCapabilities`, which sets the PolicyServer `spec.namespacedPoliciesCapabilities` for the `default` PolicyServer.

-This is secure by default, backwards-incompatible and breaks upgrades.
+By default, our PolicyServer `default`, will allow all host capability calls for namespaced policies, with `*`.
+This is backwards-compatible.

-Cluster Operators wishing to keep the old behavior must explicitly allow a list of host capabilities (or `*`) using a new Value of the `kubewarden-defaults` Helm chart, `.Values.policyServer.namespacedPoliciesCapabilities`, which sets the PolicyServer `spec.namespacedPoliciesCapabilities` for the `default` PolicyServer.
+Cluster Operators wishing to reduce the list of host-capability calls must set the new value accordingly.

 ## Upgrade scenario